trevordblack/OptixInOneWeekend/README.md

 publishing/
 - This is the author's internal documentation for the book
-- It is probably zero value to the reader, but included for transparency
+- It is of probably zero value to the reader, but included for transparency

 source/
 - Contains all of the source